About Damon

 Damon the Writer

 Is the author of several essays and articles that explore the intersections of race, medicine, and mental health.
 His first book, Black Man in a White Coat: A Doctor's Reflections on Race and Medicine, made the New York Times bestseller list and was selected by TIME Magazine as a top non-fiction book that year.
 It was described as “a smart, thought-provoking, frontline look at race and medicine” and “essential reading in our time of racial unrest.”
 His writing has been featured in publications including the New York Times, Washington Post, Chicago Tribune, and Discover Magazine.
 Damon also served as non-fiction editor of the Bellevue Literary Review.
+His second book, Facing the Unseen: The Struggle to Center Mental Health in Medicine was an Amazon Best Nonfiction Book of April 2024 and was selected by Nature as one of the five best science books of 2024.

 Damon the Man